ScholarEval: Research Idea Evaluation Grounded in Literature

 \subsection{Contribution Evaluation}

-The contribution module assesses the novelty and significance of an idea by identifying contribution dimensions, discovering related papers, conducting pairwise comparisons to determine how the idea advances the literature, and synthesizing a dimension-level contribution review. \paragraph{Dimension Extraction.} The initial step of contribution evaluation consists of extracting the dimensions along which the research idea is making contributions to the field.
+The contribution module assesses the novelty and significance of an idea by identifying contribution dimensions, discovering related papers, conducting pairwise comparisons to determine how the idea advances the literature, and synthesizing a dimension-level contribution review.

+\textbf{Dimension Extraction.} The initial step of contribution evaluation consists of extracting the dimensions along which the research idea is making contributions to the field.
 Dimensions represent the facets of the idea's potential contributions that are specific and comparable across related literature (e.g., system design, data collection, evaluation methodology, etc.).
 Instead of imposing pre-defined dimensions as in \citet{radensky2025scideatorhumanllmscientificidea}, we use LLM extraction to ensure flexibility based on the nature of the research idea \citep{rubaiat2025mappingevolutionresearchcontributions}.
 Specifically, given the research idea $I$, we use \( \mathcal{M} \) to extract dimensions $D = \{d_1, d_2, \ldots, d_l\}$.
 Examples of dimensions include tool or system design, conceptual framework, evaluation methodology, etc. Each $d_i$ also includes the reasoning for how the idea makes contributions along that dimension.
 These statements will provide important context to ground the query generation in the subsequent step.